Third Update: 15 July 2021

 - Ylva Johansson - Commissioner for Home Affairs, European Commission

 - Eduardo Cabrita - Portuguese Minister for Home Affairs

 First Update: 22 March 2021

-The mandate makes clear that we have to assess all the different situations in which Frontex could have been confronted with (allegations of) human rights violations by Member States.
+The mandate clarifies that we have to assess all the different situations in which Frontex could have been confronted with (allegations of) human rights violations by Member States.
 Our main objective is to find out if Frontex complies with its obligations relating to human rights, including promoting respect for human rights and ensuring that the Agency does not operate in a Member State where fundamental rights are violated.
-This obligation, laid down in Article 46 of the Frontex Regulation, requires a high level of fundamental rights sensitivity, meaning that it has to be on the alert for and assess all types of signals of human rights violations.
-That implies that there should be a low threshold for serious incidents reports for border guards, an easily accessible and independent complaint mechanism for people subject to violations, and that all indications about possible violations are taken very seriously.
-And of course, it also implies that Frontex takes adequate measures in case a Member State or a deployed border guard is involved in pushbacks or other human rights violations.
+This obligation, laid down in Article 46 of the Frontex Regulation, demands that the Agency should give high priority to any indication of human rights violation.
+This implies that there should be a low threshold for serious incidents reports for border guards, an easily accessible and independent complaint mechanism for people subject to violations, and that any indication regarding possible violations is taken extremely seriously.
+It goes without saying that this also implies that Frontex should be taking adequate measures in case a Member State or a deployed border guard is involved in pushbacks or other human rights violations.

-In order to draw clear conclusions on how Frontex performs regarding human rights, we will look at different national contexts.
-Not only the situation in Greece, but for instance also in Hungary (where Frontex has been active for years despite well-known human rights violations), Croatia (where it gave aerial support to the Croatian border guards on the ground, which are accused of violent pushbacks), and its performance in the Mediterranean Sea.
+In order to draw clear conclusions on how Frontex performs regarding human rights, we will analyse the different national contexts in which the presumed violations took place.
+Not only will we scrutinise the situation on the Greek borders, but we will investigate the situation in countries such as Hungary (where Frontex has been active for years despite well-known human rights violations), Croatia (where it gave aerial support to the Croatian border guards on the ground, which are accused of violent pushbacks), and Frontex's performance in the Mediterranean Sea.